8 great tips to make your abandoned cart emails awesome

 Emails are, undisputedly, the best lifeguards in the wild waters of e-commerce drop-offs when it comes to recovering lost cart abandonments.
 Multiple marketing surveys across industries have found that shoppers open more than 40% of abandoned cart emails and click-through more than 50% of the open emails.
 Those are huge numbers for any e-commerce business to ignore.

-Of course, there are other ways such as sending push notifications, triggered live chat messages, sending text messages, or deploying retargeting ads to make customers come back to finish their checkout.
+Of course, there are other ways such as sending push notifications, triggered live chat application messages, sending text messages, or deploying retargeting ads to make customers come back to finish their checkout.
 But emails are still the most effective contenders to recover abandonment carts, especially in conjunction with the above mentioned techniques.

 What are abandoned cart emails?